 La Néréide

-Their debut album, Luzzaschi: Il Concerto Segreto, released on Ricercar in September 2023, was described as ‘superb’ (Gramaphone) and was nominated for a Preis der deutschen Schallplattenkritik.
-The album presents an all-Italian programme including works by the resident composer in 16th century court of Ferrara, Luzzasco Luzzaschi, alongside works by Francesca Caccini, Claudio Monteverdi and Luca Marenzio.
-La Néréide’s first recording recreates the original conditions in which the works would have been performed, with the accompaniment of harpsichord, viola, harp and luth, and they performed the programme to huge acclaim in Paris, Dijon, Tourcoing, Namur, Ambronay, Regensburg, Póvoa de Varzim, Bremen, Brussels and Utrecht.
+Their debut album, Luzzaschi: Il Concerto Segreto, was released on Ricercar in September 2023 to widespread critical acclaim, including a nomination for the Preis der deutschen Schallplattenkritik.
+The recording explores the musical world of the Concerto delle Dame at the sixteenth-century court of Ferrara, centring on works by court composer Luzzasco Luzzaschi alongside music by Francesca Caccini, Claudio Monteverdi and Luca Marenzio.
+Recreating the intimate conditions of the original performances with harpsichord, viol, harp and lute accompaniment, the programme has been presented to enthusiastic audiences across Europe, including in Paris, Dijon, Tourcoing, Namur, Ambronay, Regensburg, Póvoa de Varzim, Bremen, Brussels and Utrecht.

 See more